 Students receive 50 credit hours every time they take or repeat this unit.
 If a student completes 500 hours of course work with us they will be awarded a 500 hour certificate.

 Venue: This unit will be hosted at the beautiful Land of Medicine Buddha, a retreat center in Soquel, California.
 USA

 Room, board and tuition: $2275 double occupancy, $2900 single occupancy.

-Registration: Unit 4 will be presented August 21 – 30, 2018.
-If you are interested in this unit then please contact Margaret Hartman, our teaching training coordinator.
+Registration: Unit 4 will not be presented in 2019.
+If you are interested in this unit then please contact with Margaret Hartman, our teaching training coordinator.

 Prerequisites: Unit 1: Bones, Muscles, and Poses